rocky-linux/documentation/docs/guides/backup/rsync_ssh.md

 - `-e`, specify the remote shell to use
 - `--delete`, which says if the target directory has a file in it that does not exist on the source, get rid of it

-Next, set up a script on the target computer by creating a file for it (again, use your favorite editor if you are not familiar with `vi`).
-To create the file, just use this command:
+Next, set up a script on the target computer by creating a file for it (again, use your favorite editor if you are unfamiliar with `vi`).
+To create the file, use this command:

 ```bash
 vi /usr/local/sbin/rsync_dirs